jorix/OL-FeaturePopups/README.md

 Have been proposed to OpenLayers team a set of patches to fix these problems.
 These patches are grouped all in a code to can use these patches also in versions 2.11 and 2.12, see: [lib/patches_OL-popup-autosize.js](https://github.com/jorix/OL-FeaturePopups/blob/gh-pages/lib/patches_OL-popup-autosize.js)

 NOTE: The patch to fix problem with the border is not yet proposed to OL, but it is applied in this code.

+Investigating OL issues:
+  * Chrome does not consider the size of many images [OL-Popup-issues/popups-img-chr-dev.html](http://jorix.github.com/OL-FeaturePopups/OL-Popup-issues/popups-img-chr.html)
+  * The margin should be removed or added to the size [OL-Popup-issues/popups-margin-dev.html](http://jorix.github.com/OL-FeaturePopups/OL-Popup-issues/popups-margin.html)

 Compatibility notes (with previous version "1-FeaturePopups"):
 -------------------------------------------------------------